fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 The above is for the Schwarzschild case only.

 A "more realistic" scenario anticipates $Q$ to be very small, but could still allow $qQ \sim 1$.
-We can approximate this by setting e.g. $Q \approx 10^{-16}$ and $q \approx 10^{16}$, so that the charge does not affect the spacetime, and enters the model only through the Lorentz force in the geodesic equation.
+We can approximate this by setting e.g. $Q \approx 10^{-16}$ and $q \approx 10^{16}$, so that $Q$ does not affect the spacetime, and enters the model only through the Lorentz force in the geodesic equation.

 ![](./low-charge-line-profiles.svg)

-Now the Schwarzschild and $qQ = 0$ case correspond exactly, but the dramatic effect of the charge is still very apparent.
+The Schwarzschild and $qQ = 0$ case correspond exactly, but the effect of the charge is still very apparent.

-## Conclusion

 ## References